sdming/gosnow/README.md

 gosnow is a snowflake implementation in golang.

-This is a fork of the upstream that replaces the the usage of panic() by returning errors instead.
+This is a fork of the upstream that replaces the usage of panic() by returning errors instead.

 ~~~golang
 package main